 The objective of the iSafer campaign is to contribute to reducing speed-related road deaths and injuries through the identification and promotion of best practice.
 The project includes a special focus on Intelligent Speed Assistance (ISA) and promoting its use at European and national level.

-InfographicHow does ISA work, and how could it boost road safety?
-Download and share our infographic.
-Also available in Spanish and French.
+BriefingHow does ISA work, and how could it boost road safety?
+Find out more on our web page dedicated to ISA technologies.

 The campaign will include:

 - Seminars at a national and European level, aiming to raise awareness of the risks of speeding, and exploring the best strategies for introduction of ISA.

 - A policy paper on speed, looking at priorities for reducing deaths on our roads related to speed, focussing primarily on ISA.

 - A ranking showing the ‘state of play’ of digital maps and ISA implementation in the different EU Member States.